-Discover how you can earn and redeem frequent flyer miles with United Airlines when you're a member of the United MileagePlus loyalty program.
+Earn and redeem frequent flyer miles for flights, upgrades and more as a member of the United Airlines MileagePlus loyalty program.

 What you'll find in this guide

 How to join the United MileagePlus frequent flyer program

 To sign up as a MileagePlus member, simply fill out an online form on the United Airlines website.
 There are no fees involved, and anyone 18 or older may join.
 Under 18s can also be enrolled by their parents or legal guardians.
 When signing up, you will need to include the following details:

 - Your name, date of birth and gender as listed on your passport

 - Your contact details, including a valid email address